-There is no such thing as a one size fits all diet, we are all unique individuals with unique responses to the foods we eat.
+There is no such thing as a one size fits all diet; we are all unique individuals with unique responses to the foods we eat.

 If you spend much time reading about health or nutrition, you know that there is a lot of contradictory information out there.
-Your doctor may be trying to convince you to eliminate animal products in order to reduce your risk of heart disease, the latest health-book craze may be all about substituting vegetables with butter and steak, and your friend keeps telling you that going vegan changed their life!
+Your doctor may be trying to convince you to eliminate animal products to reduce your risk of heart disease, the latest health-book craze may be all about substituting vegetables with butter and steak, and your friend keeps telling you that going vegan changed their life!
 Making sense of all this information can be overwhelming, and the question of ‘who is right’ never seems to be resolved.
 Just like that, we keep looking for the next best thing and never quite knowing if we’ve found it.

 So does this mean we should ignore nutrition and health research altogether?
-Of course not, it simply means that we may be limited to observational or epidemiological studies when it comes to answering certain types of questions.
+Of course not.
+It simply means that we may be limited to observational or epidemiological studies when it comes to answering certain types of questions.
 These types of studies are usually based on survey data and other imperfect sources of information.
 They are also prone to many sources of bias, meaning that their conclusions often have to be taken with a large grain of salt.
 Finally, if the Ph.D. scientists who develop these studies fall into the traps of statistical bias and make incorrect conclusions, imagine how much the mass media (and folks like us) get wrong.
-We can’t all be statisticians after all!
+We can’t all be statisticians, after all!

-We should expect to finally be able to answer the question, ‘which diet is the best' right?
-Unfortunately, the answer is no. Mouse and animal experiments do exactly this, but can still end up with contradictory results for many reasons (including the genetic diversity of the animals).
-We are all different enough from one another that the idea of a one size fits all diet is most likely just a pipe dream.
+We should expect to finally answer the question, ‘which diet is the best,’ right?
+Unfortunately, the answer is no. Mouse and animal experiments do precisely this but can still end up with contradictory results for many reasons (including the genetic diversity of the animals).
+We are all different enough that the idea of a one size fits all diet is most likely just a pipe dream.